yunynsof/SevenPassengerApp/Readme.md

-# IonCab- UI For Taxi booking App
+# Seven Passenger App

-This is an ionic project UI for Taxi booking application.
+This is an ionic project UI for Seven Passenger application.
  You need to have Cordova and Ionic 3.0.1 installed on the system to run it successfully